-We extend these observations by considering a general perpacket polling system, which is a generalization of a piconet with only uplink traffic.
-In such a system, the server (master) incurs a polling overhead for each packet and some overhead is incurred when a station announces to the server that it is empty.
+We extend these observations by considering a general per-packet polling system, which is a generalization of a piconet with only uplink traffic.
+In such a system the server (master) incurs a polling overhead for each packet and some overhead is incurred when a station announces to the server that it is empty.
 This system differs from the traditional polling system in which a switchover period is encountered only when the server (master) shifts from one queue to another.
-We show that the observations regarding the piconet also hold for the perpacket polling system is an arbitrary Time-Division-Duplex system, where the packets are not necessarily 1, 3, and 5 slots long (as required in Bluetooth [4]).
+We show that the observations regarding the piconet also hold for the per-packet polling system.
+An important specific case of the per-packet polling system is an arbitrary Time-Division-Duplex system, where the packets are not necessarily 1, 3, and 5 slots long (as required in Bluetooth [4]).
 Such a system is important, since the TDD mechanism will be used by other technologies, such as 3.5G and 4G cellular systems [9].